Benefit from the government's ground-breaking Help to Buy scheme. Discover what it is and how to take advantage of it.

 A considerable 14% of all first-time buyers have used Help to Buy since its launch in 2013, helping more than half a million people get a foot on the ladder in the years since.

 Here's our summary guide to what it is, and how you can benefit from it.

-The scheme – which runs until March 31, 2021 – offers buyers with a 5% deposit, a government loan of up to 20% of the property value, or up to 40% in London, that is interest-free for the first five years.
+Help to Buy offers buyers in England who have a 5% deposit a government loan of up to 20% of the property value, or up to 40% in London, that is interest-free for the first five years.

 When you come to sell your Help to Buy property, you’ll need to pay the government its loan back at 20% of the prevailing property value, whether that’s higher or lower.
 (If you don’t sell, you’ll have to repay the loan after 25 years.)

 Help to Buy is only available on new-build homes.

 As it’s a scheme to boost affordability, Help to Buy is most popular among first-time buyers – they currently account for 81% of all purchases under the scheme.
 But it can be used by home-movers too.

 The Scottish and Welsh governments and the Northern Ireland Housing Executive run similar schemes.

 The benefits of buying a brand-new home are obvious: pristine interiors for you to make your mark on, lower maintenance costs, no old fixtures and fittings to repair or replace, and often a ready-made community for you to make friends with.